 4. Disclaimers

 Some websites have a disclaimer in their footer to avoid any legal liabilities not covered in their terms of service or privacy policy.
-Nobody wants to get sued, so including it helps protect you from lawsuits.
+Of course, nobody wants to get sued, so including it helps protect you from lawsuits.

 A few disclaimer examples if you need to add one to your website might be: